Using Sandboxed Tools#

 then returns output as standard output(stdout).

-What your tool has to do is scan stdin (e.g. with input()
+What your tool has to do is scan stdin (e.g. with input() for python),

-and print out the result of your tool invocation (e.g. print("success")
+and print out the result of your tool invocation (e.g. print("success") for python)

 The sandboxed tools are actually a FunctionTool, wrapped with hyperdock packages.

-For sandboxed tool, hyperdock-container
+For sandboxed tool, hyperdock-container or hyperdock-wasm might be used.

 Sandboxed tool running on WASM runtime has some unsupported features like L4 socket access or multithreading.
 Use at on your own risks.